R-Rothrock/adversary/README.md

 # Adversary

-Lightweight self-learning rock-paper-scissors engine in C++ that is designed to learn the moves of it's adversary over time with a simple self-made AI.
+Lightweight "smart" rock-paper-scissors engine in C++ that is designed to learn the moves of it's adversary over time with a simple self-made "AI".
 Development of this project is on _Linux_, so it should work on just about any _Unix_ machine, but it won't work for you _Windows_ people.